 Homeowners experiencing flooding for the first time in Mississauga might express some surprise at the lengths we take to ensure we find all spaces the water invaded in your structure.
 Our technicians know that relying on a visual scan of previously flooded rooms and levels of your home is insufficient to assure that all water is evacuated and that no moisture remains.
 We use thermal imaging and moisture detecting devices to map the full contours of the flood water’s invasion.

 Flooding Respects No Timeline or Barrier

-Flood damage in Mississauga is common during snowmelt or heavy precipitation, but it is impossible to predict when these events actually occur as weather patterns evolve.
-The Credit River and other streams and creeks in our neighborhoods also flood during the winter when ice dams form, sending freezing water across the landscape and through cinder block or concrete foundations into your basement.
+Flood damage in Mississauga is common during snowmelt or heavy precipitation, but it is impossible to predict when these events will occur as weather patterns evolve.
+The Credit River and other streams and creeks in our neighborhoods also flood during the winter when ice dams form, sending freezing water across the landscape and through cinder blocks or concrete foundations into your basement.

 Risks of Missing Hidden Water During Flood Mitigation and Remediation

 Most foundations contain building materials with some degree of permeance, allowing water and vapor to intrude depending on the water pressure and the time the flooding surrounds the materials.
 Vulnerable areas like windows, vents, and walk-out doorways permit even more water to pass inside.
 Interior building materials can trap and obscure floodwaters.
 The fluids collect in the cells of cement blocks and rise between exterior walls and drywall, paneling, or lath and plaster.
 Water leaking into a basement can pool the above ceilings and percolate into hidden recesses behind appliances, heating and cooling systems, and storage areas.
 If SERVPRO technicians fail to follow the water migration paths both into the home and after it intrudes, moisture remains, causing progressive deterioration of building materials and creating conditions for secondary damage like mold growth.